zorrowang/LeetCode/README.md

 <!-- /MarkdownTOC -->

-The repo is the summary for software engineer interview based on my experience and knowledge.

 ## Interview Preparation

-The hiring flow for software engineer role is
+The hiring workflow for software engineer role is

 - resume screening
 - recruiter call